juddflamm/pi-ip/README.md

 # pi-ip

 ## What Is This?
-pi-ip is a global node module for installing on your Raspberry Pi, so that when it boots up it will report it's IP address in a cloud hosted Firebase database of your choosing.
+pi-ip is a global node module for installing on your Raspberry Pi, so that when it starts up it will report it's IP address in a cloud hosted Firebase database of your choosing.

 Additionally, this module supports being installed on multiple Raspberry Pi's, all with differently configured names.
 All of the Pi IP addresses will be available in the same Firebase database.